Dr-Gibberish/HW3_Yuming-Zhao/README.md

 This is homework3 of csen268 by Yuming Zhao

-Pages are in  the folder 'libs'
+Pages are in  the folder 'lib'

 Thank you for your patience!